rapid7/re2-java/README.md

     $ make clean

-to clean all files that comes inot existence during normal run of make.
+to clean all files that come into existence during normal run of make.

-### Instalation ###
+### Installation ###

 After running of `make`, directory `target` contains jar file with the library.
 You can include it to your `classpath`.
-Library files (libre2.so and libre2-java.so) are part of the jar file as well.
+Native library files (libre2.so and libre2-java.so) are part of the jar file as well.
 They are extracted during JVM startup, saved into temporary files and dynamically loaded into the address space of the JVM.